HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 Matrix Service Description - Coming Soon
 Matrix Service swagger - Coming Soon

-## Finding Modules for your Solution
+## Finding Modules for Your Solution

 **HCA DCP Methods Registry** The Methods Registry contains domain-specific computational methodology and visualization components that are standardized in a way we hope enables clear communication and ease of use between the methodologists and engineers.